Salted Caramel Cookies

 There is a recent trend where I live, of bakeries that sell warm, fresh cookies until all hours of the night.
 (Well, midnight to 2 A.M.)
 I do live in a college town, so they are definitely marketing to the students who are up late studying each night.
 Who can resist a warm cookie though?
 Not me!

 These salted caramel cookies are inspired by one of those warm cookie shops called, “Baked.”
 It’s my absolute favorite!
 But I simply can’t go spending $10 on four cookies every week, so I decided to recreate the recipe at home and am so happy with the results!

-Then I stuffed the center with Werther’s Chewy Caramels and topped them off with some coarse sea salt.
+Then I stuffed the center with Werther’s Soft Caramels and topped them off with some coarse sea salt.
 Absolute perfection!
 I don’t even miss the chocolate in this cookie, and that’s saying a lot because I LOVE chocolate.

 A few neighbors that we shared these salted caramel cookies with went absolutely crazy for them!
 They wouldn’t stop talking about how delicious they are!